mukhtar-github/MongoDB-Developer-Learning-Path/M103: Basic Cluster Administration/Basic Cluster Administration.md

 So for that, we rely on the *database profiler*.
 We enable profilers at the database level.
 So the operations on each database are profiled separately.
 When it's enabled, the profile will restore data for all operations on a given database, and a new collection called *system dot profile*.
 This collection will hold profiling data on *CRUD operations, as well as administrative and configuration options*.

 It has three settings.
-The default value is zero, which just means that the profiler's turned off.
-One means the profiler is on, but it's only going to profile operations that are considered slow.
-By default, MongoDB will consider any operation that takes longer than 100 milliseconds to be slow.
-But we can also define what a slow query is by setting the slow MS value, as we'll see in a minute.
+The default value is *zero*, which just means that the profiler's *turned off*. *One* means the profiler is *on*, but it's only going to profile operations that are considered *slow*.
+By default, *MongoDB* will consider any operation that takes longer than *100 milliseconds to be slow*.
+But we can also define what a *slow query* is by setting the *slow MS value*, as we'll see in a minute.

 Two means that the profiler's on, and will profile all operations on a database, regardless of how long they take.
 This is a bit dangerous because it can result in a lot of rights to the system dot profile collection, and generate a lot of load on the system.
 This doesn't mean small operations can't be blocking other ones, but getting data on those operations requires more granularity.